RahimHakimov/Game25/README.md

 ### Step 2.
 Creating an XML files.
 #### Main Activity XML
 We have write Main Activities XML file.
 You can see the source code in `activity_main.xml` file.
+#### Game Page XML
+We have write Game Page XML file.
+You can see the source code in `game.xml` file.